 - Revise Dissertation into final form incorporating feedback from outside reader and GS.

-- Schedule Dissertation Defense (Final Oral Examination) You must use GS Form X - Application for Final Oral Examination (which the Graduate School e-mailed to you following the Outside Reader's report) - to officially schedule the dissertation defense.
+- Schedule Dissertation Defense (Final Oral Examination) You must use GS Form X - Application for Final Oral Examination (which the Graduate School e-mailed to you following their receipt of the University Reader's Dissertation Evaluation Form) to officially schedule the dissertation defense.
 It must be submitted at least one week prior to the scheduled exam date (see Calendar* for term deadlines).
-When scheduling the exam, remember that all of your committee members plus the Outside Reader must attend the exam.
-Any member who cannot be physically present at the defense must attend by a means that enables him/her to participate in the meeting in real time (e.g., Skype, teleconference, etc.).The required information regarding the committee members, the Outside Reader, and the date, location and time of the defense must be filled in on the Form X and the form must be printed out and signed by the Major Professor.
+When scheduling the exam, remember that all of your committee members plus the University Reader must attend the exam.
+Any member who cannot be physically present at the defense must attend by a means that enables him/her to participate in the meeting in real time (e.g., Skype, teleconference, etc.).The required information regarding the committee members, the University Reader, and the date, location and time of the defense must be filled in on the Form X and the form must be printed out and signed by the Major Professor.
 It should be given immediately to Thane Bryant.
 He will get the Department Chair's signature, make a file copy and deliver the original to the Graduate School.
 Remember, this must reach the Graduate School 5 working days before the scheduled defense date.

 - Hold the defense.
 When the GS formally schedules the exam, they will e-mail to both the student and the major professor a Form Z (pdf) for reporting the outcome of the defense.
 Make sure to print out this form and bring it to the defense.
 Note: the GS will not provide this crucial form until the exam has been officially scheduled as described above.
 You should also bring to the defense the paper Electronic Thesis/Dissertation Final Approval Form (ETD form) for your committee to sign.
 Note that there are two sections of the ETD form that must be signed: the "Publication Options" section must be signed by you and by your Major Professor, and the "Review and Acceptance" section must be signed by all 4 committee members, including the Major Professor.
 The Outside Reader (aka "University Reader") does not have to sign the ETD form.
 Finally, also bring to the defense a copy of the Department of Psychology's Dissertation Assessment form for each of your (typically 4) committee members.
 You do not need to bring one for the Outside Reader.